@masatomakino/threejs-interactive-object

 • _enable state (inherited from ButtonInteractionHandler)

-RadioButtonManager.select - External method that controls frozen state
+RadioButtonManager.select - External method that controls exclusive selection state

 • Handles pointer click interactions by toggling selection state and emitting select events.